 Recently a client who is thinking about moving to the beach asked me some questions about Outer Banks beach nourishment.
 This common question deserves some explanation since beach nourishment and erosion has been an issue for so long.
 Old timers here will tell you about the long walk to the ocean from their Kitty Hawk ocean front cottage.
 In some parts of Kitty Hawk those cottages were lost to erosion close to thirty years ago.
 Frank Stick also addresses the movement of the shoreline in his 1958 book The Outer Banks of North Carolina 1534 – 1958.

 The beach does not uniformly erode.
 Some areas of the Outer Banks have more beach now than they did thirty years ago.
 By regularly measuring where vegetation starts you can tell how fast the land is eroding or accreting.
 Vegetation does not grow on the beach because of the impact of the salty ocean water.
 The area where the hardiest of plants start growing along the beach is called the first line of vegetation.
 For decades, North Carolina has been surveying where that first line of vegetation starts.
-The public can view those records on a state web site.
+The public can view those records this state web site.

 Beach Nourishment’s Purpose

 Stopping erosion has become more of a business decision since homes and businesses now occupy most of the Outer Banks coastline.
 Even losing a small beach cottage will result in an annual loss of thousands of dollars in revenue from ad valorem and occupancy taxes.
 That local tax revenue will never return from that property.
 Studies have shown that losing these properties would cost more money than beach nourishment costs.
+Beach nourishment saves homes but ocean front home values are still affected by past erosion.
+More on that in this post.

 Where is there nourishment?